As the year comes to an end, many investors and traders are looking for end of year tax strategies that could minimize their tax liability.

 Paper losses do not help you in reducing your tax liability, it’s only when you sell those position that you get to offset against gains made earlier.
 Also, if capital gains rates increase in the future, the losses you book now will become even more valuable in years to come.

 Investors in high federal and state tax brackets should try to offset short-term gains if possible.
-Short-term capital gains are taxed at an investor’s ordinary income tax bracket, which is as high as 39.6% for 2017.
-Long-term gains, on the other hand, enjoy the benefit of being taxed at a 15% tax rate.
+Short-term capital gains are taxed at an investor’s ordinary income tax bracket, which can change yearly but for some could be in the upper 30 percent range.
+Long-term gains, on the other hand, enjoy the benefit of being taxed at a 0, 15 or 20 percent tax rate based on income.

 Short-term (ST) gains and losses are netted against one another.
 Then, long-term (LT) gains and losses are netted.
 Then ST gains will be netted with LT gains and you will end with a final ST or LT gain or loss.
 It is beneficial to try to end up with a long-term gain rather than a short-term gain due to the disparity (up to 24.6%) in tax rates on short and long-term gains.
 If you end up with a loss, either short or long term, $3,000 of that loss can be used to offset ordinary income.